DigixGlobal/etc-redemption/README.md

 #### Note to Exchanges

-After discussing how exchanges can optimally engage with the withdrawal process, we identified the following general pattern that should be adopted by exchanges to ensure an easy:
+After discussing how exchanges can optimally engage with the redemption process, we identified the following general pattern that should be adopted by exchanges to ensure an easy:

-1. Before the snapshot block, disable deposits, withdrawals and trading of DGD
+1. Before the snapshot block, disable deposits, redemptions and trading of DGD
 1. On the snapshot block, move DGD into a single account / multisig
 1. After the activation block, call the redeem method on the token
 1. Credit DGD holders with their proportion of the redeemed ETC
-1. Re-open trading, deposits and withdrawals
+1. Re-open trading, deposits and redemptions

 ### After 1 Year

 DGD holders perform a vote to determine action on unclaimed ETC

 * Extend the balance 1 year
-* Extend the withdrawal indefinitely (switch owner to `0x0` address)
+* Extend the redemption indefinitely (switch owner to `0x0` address)
 * Other options to be determined by DGD holders

 ## Redemption Token Contract